What to Know Before Closing a Credit Card

 - Lack of use: If you haven’t used a card in some time, closing it probably feels like a logical step.
 But canceling the account can drop your credit score, especially if it’s been open for more than three years.
 If you want to remove the temptation to spend, consider cutting the card and keeping the account open.
 You can also store the card in a safe place for emergencies.

 - Making payments: Finance charges accrue when there’s a balance on the credit card, whether the account is open or closed.
-Your debt-to-credit ratio will improve as your balance is paid down, but only if the account is open.
-Stop using the card or even cut it up, but keep the account open as long as you’re paying it off.
+Your debt-to-credit ratio will improve as you pay down your balance, but only if the account is open.

 - Loan approval: Do not cancel a card if you’re planning to purchase a house or a car in the next year, as this can impact your credit score and potentially prevent you from qualifying for a loan, or receiving the optimal interest rate.

-Whether you close your card or keep it open, be sure to check your credit report annually.
+Whether you opt for closing a credit card or keeping it open, be sure to check your credit report annually.
 Doing so allows you to track your financial progress and identify any red flags or fraud.
 You can review your report with all three credit bureaus for free at annualcreditreport.com.